Loading...

 China leads the world in the volume of H2-ICE deployments, specifically in the commercial trucking and bus sectors.
 The demand is centrally planned through Hydrogen City clusters and dedicated freight corridors.
 China’s ability to manufacture e-axles and hydrogen engines at scale allows for lower unit costs, though the market is currently pivoting to address domestic quality standards to compete with European and American OEMs in the export market.

 Cummins has positioned itself as a "fuel-agnostic" leader, developing a common-base engine platform that can be optimized for hydrogen, natural gas, or diesel.
 Their X15H engine, with ratings up to 530 hp, targets the heavy-duty truck market.
-In March 2025, Cummins successfully delivered its 6.7-liter H2-ICE prototype under 'Project Brunel,' demonstrating their ability to collaborate with Tier-1 partners like PHINIA and Johnson Matthey to refine injection and after-treatment technologies.
+In March 2025, Cummins delivered its 6.7-liter H2-ICE prototype under 'Project Brunel,' demonstrating their ability to collaborate with Tier-1 partners like PHINIA and Johnson Matthey to refine injection and after-treatment technologies.

-JCB has taken a specialized approach by focusing exclusively on dedicated hydrogen engines for the construction sector.
+JCB has taken a specialised approach by focusing exclusively on dedicated hydrogen engines for the construction sector.
 JCB's strategic positioning relies on the "zero-carbon" credential of its H2-ICE, which it markets as a more durable and practical solution than fuel cells for the high-vibration, dust-heavy environments of construction sites.

 Volvo is pursuing a multi-pronged strategy, recently announcing the development of H2-ICE trucks using High Pressure Direct Injection (HPDI) technology.
-Their joint venture with Westport Fuel Systems, finalized in 2024, is a key strategic asset.
+Their joint venture with Westport Fuel Systems, finalised in 2024, is a key strategic asset.
 Volvo’s positioning focuses on maintaining the high performance and reliability of diesel trucks while achieving net-zero CO2 emissions, with commercial customer trials slated to begin by 2026.

 | Report Metric | Details |